Pull to refresh

 Money Moves

-President & CEO, Warner Bros.
-Discovery - Seller of Warner Bros. studios and streaming; future head of spun‑off Discovery Global
+Seller of Warner Bros. studios and streaming; future head of spun‑off Discovery Global

 After Netflix and Warner Bros.
 Discovery announced their $72 billion equity-value agreement on December 5, the transaction quickly became a live bidding contest and a regulatory test case.
-On December 8, Paramount Skydance launched an unsolicited all-cash tender offer for all of WBD at $30 per share, seeking to derail the Netflix deal and keep the company intact (including the networks slated for the Discovery Global spin-off).
+On December 8, Paramount Skydance launched an unsolicited all-cash tender offer at $30 per share to derail the Netflix deal and keep WBD intact, including networks slated for its Discovery Global spin-off.
 Within days, Netflix began a coordinated shareholder push backing its signed merger agreement and emphasizing regulatory execution, while WBD prepared formal filings to respond to the tender offer.